chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 position in the score.
 The tempo in midi file may have been configured to with position in the score as dicated by the music.
 * Note that Midi files that were originally recorded live, such by recording from a midi keyboard, usually don't include tempo variations....
 TBD
-* The first number in the toolbar tempo tools is the tempo in beats per minute at the Current Time Line.
+* The first number in the toolbar tempo tools is the tempo in beats per minute at the Base Line.
-* To see the tempo at a given position in the score, scroll the score so that position is at the Current Time Line.
+* To see the tempo at a given position in the score, scroll the score so that position is at the Base Line.
 * You adjust how fast the entire score will play by by dragging up or down on the tempo number.
 You will see the red line move up or down.
 * Next to the tempo number is a **percentage** showing the ratio of the actual playing tempo as compared to the original score tempo.